-This top ski resort in Europe is a great choice for groups who have a range of abilities, there are few other resorts that offer options for all.
+Alpe d’Huez is a top ski resort in Europe and a great choice for groups who have a range of abilities, there are few other resorts that offer options for all.

 The resort covers 250km and slopes range from 1,135m to over 3,000 meters.
 Based at the foot of Pic Blanc, the quality of the black slopes will get hearts racing.